 Not Every Blogger Will Play Nice in the Sandbox

 While the blogging community can be very supportive, I will be the first to tell you that just like any other group, people will still be catty and behave inappropriately at times.
 When people are behind a screen, they will often say and do things that they wouldn’t to your face and the same goes for blogging.
 Thankfully I have not been on the receiving end of this type of behavior, but I know plenty of other bloggers and influencers who have!

-My best advice is to always be professional and treat everyone with respect both online and offline.
+My best advice when learning how to be a blogger is to always be professional and treat everyone with respect both online and offline.
 While it may seem like there are a million bloggers out there, you would be surprised at how small it can be when something goes awry!

-If you enjoyed this post, you might also love 15 Tips for Skyrocketing Your Pinterest Traffic and if you haven’t signed up with any agencies to get sponsored blog posts and social media campaigns, you can find out where I get mine HERE.
+If you enjoyed this post, you might also love 15 Tips for Skyrocketing Your Pinterest Traffic and if you make sure you sign up with agencies to get sponsored blog posts and social media campaigns.

 Leave a Reply